azat-co/fullstack-javascript/chapter4/chapter4.md

 For now, to keep it simple (KISS-keep it stupid simple), we'll be putting all of our JavaScript code right into the `index.html` file.
-This is not a good idea for a real development or production code, so we'll refactor it later.
+This is not a good idea for real development or production code, so we'll refactor it later.

 Next, set up a special `routes` property inside of an `extend` call: